 This is were things can turn ugly.
 Have internal meetings to asses the changes and to prioritize them.
 The development partner will have built the solution according to the approved specifications and wireframes.
 The updates you want will be billed as “change requests”.
 Your development partner will create an estimate and send you a timing and budget.
 While you thought the development of your system was expensive, you’ll start realizing that maintaining is the larger cost.

-How much does it cost to build your own basic social media press release system?
+How much does it cost to build your own basic social media press release distribution system?

 - Functional analysis 5 days